 Damn You, Muscle Memory: One BFE achievement requires you to refrain from sprinting, aiming down sights or manually reloading for an entire campaign runthrough.
 If you've played any recent shooter, the temptation is very hard to resist.

 Darker and Edgier: BFE, compared to the rest of the series.
-More gore, violence, a more serious story and retcon of the Sirians to be serious, though Sam's jokes and one-liners remain.
+More gore and violence (though that was to be expected), a more serious story and retcon of the Sirians to be serious, though Sam's jokes and one-liners remain.